thelite5419/MongoDB/README.md

 4. **Durability**: Once a transaction has been committed, its effects are permanent and will survive even in the event of a system failure.
 This means that the changes made by a committed transaction will persist, ensuring data reliability.

-Understanding these concepts is essential for developers working with MongoDB, as they enable the implementation of robust and reliable data management practices.

 ---